skypilot-org/skypilot/docs/source/examples/auto-failover.rst

 ==========================

-Sky comes with an *auto-failover provisioner*, which **automatically retries provisioning a cluster on different regions (or clouds)** if the requested resources cannot be provisioned.
+Sky comes with an *auto-failover provisioner*, which **automatically retries provisioning a cluster in different regions (or clouds)** if the requested resources cannot be provisioned.
 Such provisioning failures can happen for a variety of reasons: